 The parents’ role in the challenge of transitioning from diaper to toilet is particularly difficult and complex.
 Parents are society’s agents, and it’s their task to instill social norms in their kids from the outset.
 Toilet training is one of the first such educational norms.

 As they embark on the task, parents present their kids with new demands.
 They are facilitators and teachers who cheer on success and console in cases of failure.
-With their deep emotional involvement in the process, they must put their irritation and frustration to one side, and create a harmonious, supportive atmosphere.
+Yet, with their deep emotional involvement in the process, they must put their irritation and frustration aside.
+Thus, create a harmonious, supportive atmosphere.

 When successful, it’s an experience that contributes immensely to forming the child’s image of her parents.
 Parents are authoritative but still supportive, helpful, protective, understanding and encouraging.
 But if the process fails, it can affect the image-formation.

 For the kid, a smooth and harmonious transition means stronger self-confidence and self-image.
-A transition that’s accompanied by conflict and irritation can delay the process and harm the child’s developing personality, self-image, and self-confidence.
+Thus, a transition accompanied by conflict and irritation can delay the process.
+Also it can harm the child’s developing personality, self-image, and self-confidence.

-Readiness for toilet training - what’s more important?
+Readiness for Toilet Training – What’s more imortant?

 It’s generally agreed that in those aspects, most children are ready between 18 months and 2½ years.
-Yet in other countries and ethnic groups, many kids are diaper-free even earlier, sometimes at 9 months: in Russia and Ethiopia for instance.
+Yet, in other countries and ethnic groups, most kids are diaper-free even earlier.
+For instance, in Russia and Ethiopia, sometimes at 9 months.
 Clearly, children’s ability to acquire hygiene habits and control their elimination is present at the earliest months of life.
 To develop and activate it at an early age, what’s needed is the right approach plus the parents’ appropriate level of readiness.

 The parents’ approach and readiness apparently determine the kind of process and how successful it will be.
 Parents have a crucial role in toilet training.
 They can make it uneventful and harmonious, or plagued with anger and frustration.
 For the utmost success, parents must launch the process when they’re available, ready, and armed with patience.
 Several principles ensure a positive, effective, and short experience that bolsters the child’s developing personality.